sairbabu58/PFSense/01-Installation.md

 https://pfsense.com/download/

 > Upload ISO to Proxmox
-> 2 network port is required/attach to the VM
+> 2 network port is required/attached to the VM pfsense
+> 2 network needs to available on PVE
 ```

 ```